 Your Child’s First Visit to Our Dentist

-Where a pediatric dentist is solely focused on children, our office is family oriented.
+Where a pediatric dentist solely focuses on children, our office focuses on the entire family.
 We encourage parents to bring their children to the dentist early so they can become familiar with our dental office.
-We offer a wide range of cosmetic, restorative, and general dentistry services to patients of all ages.
+We offer a wide range of cosmetic, restorative, and general dental services to patients of all ages.

-Most dentists recommend visiting the dentist by the age of 3 to ensure your child’s teeth are free of cavities and developing correctly.
-Cavities can form at any age, and it is important to get them treated as soon as possible to avoid the development of a more complex dental problem.
+Most dentists recommend visiting the dentist by the age of 3 to ensure your child’s teeth are free of cavities and growing correctly.
+Cavities can form at any age, so it’s key to fix them as soon as possible.
+This can help avoid more complex dental problems down the road.

-Children look to parents for signs, so the best thing you can do for your child is to remain calm and relaxed during a visit with us.
-Our young patients enjoy their time at DentalSpa and we find that our spa amenities help them feel at home, while we help them learn about the importance of good oral health.
-Amenities include:
+Children look to parents for signs, so the best thing you can do for your child is to remain calm and relaxed during the visit.
+Our young patients enjoy their time at DentalSpa and we find that our spa amenities help them feel at home.
+Our amenities include:

 - Massage chairs